rbisewski/pyhtml-invoice/README.md

 # Installation

-Dump generate_invoice.py at the location your typical python scripts.
+Install generate_invoice.py at the location your typical python scripts.

 Afterwards, adjust the details and to match your company and client so that the HTML generated resembles what orders you need to place / deliver.